Gausul/AWS-Examples/sns/README.md

 // });
 var params = {
-  Message: 'this is a test message',
+  Message: 'this is a test message for testing.',
   MessageStructure: 'string',
   PhoneNumber: '+91[10 digit mobile no.]'
 };